Does Cat Litter Attract Predators?

 • Loss of consciousness

 We also suggest taking them to the vet after an altercation with another animal.
 This suggestion even applies to owners who can't find any signs of physical harm.
-Vets will do a more thorough examination than you ever could, checking for internal bleeding and diseases.

 Does Cat Litter Attract Rodents?